TallKite/linnstrument-firmware/README.md

 *Details: When PITCH/X is off, the LinnStrument outputs standard midi notes (60 = middle-C, 69 = A-440, etc.) with "tuning bends".
 For example, in 24edo half the notes will have a 50¢ tuning bend.
 When PITCH/X is on, any "played bends" are automatically added on to the tuning bend.
 (As always, large bend ranges create a slight inaccuracy.
 A bend range of 96 semitones rounds all bends to the nearest 9600/8192 = 1.17¢.)
 See also Tuning Table mode below, which uses non-standard midi notes without tuning bends.*

 Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).
 Changing the edo automatically adjusts all row offsets so that their size in cents stays roughly the same.
 So your fourths tuning will remain fourths, your fifths tuning will remain fifths, and your standard guitar tuning will remain standard.
 If either column offset is not OFF, it will get adjusted as well.
-Furthermore you can set the default layout for either split to be Bosanquet etc. and your layout will become (and remain) Bosanquet.
+Furthermore, you can set the default layout for either split to be Bosanquet etc. and your layout will become (and remain) Bosanquet.

 *Details: A default layout is stored in the per-split row/col offsets, so it overrides the Global row offset.
-Bosanquet = m2/M2, Bosanquet 2 = A1/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2, Harmonic Table = M3/m3, and Harmonic Table 2 = P5/m3.
-But this may vary from edo to edo, to ensure coprime row/col offsets.
+Bosanquet = A1/M2, Bosanquet 2 = m2/M2, Accordion = m3/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2.
+Array Mbira 1 = P4/P5, Array Mbira 2 = P8/P5.
+But this may vary in certain edos, to ensure coprime row/col offsets.
+For example, 24edo Bosanquet is not 10/4 but 5/4.
 See also Guitar Tuning below.*

+The actual pitches of each pad are set via the anchor pad and the anchor note.

-*The anchor pad is a specific pad that doesn't change pitch when you change the edo.
+*Details: The anchor pad is a specific pad that doesn't change pitch when you change the edo.
 The anchor pad chooser displays the row and column of the current anchor pad.
 For example, "R4C11" (or "4 11" on the LinnStrument 128) means row 4 (from the top) and column 11.
 Tap the blue "R4C11" anywhere and you'll see the normal display with the anchor pad blinking.
 Tap any pad to set it as the new anchor pad.
 This pad beomes the new tonic, and all the note lights will shift accordingly.*

+*Changing the anchor pad shifts the note lights much like transpose lights does, only you can shift by rows as well as columns.
 Changing the anchor note transposes by 12edo semitones.
 Changing the anchor cents detunes the entire LinnStrument.
-Like the guitar tuning screen, a midi note is sent when you change either one.
+Like the guitar tuning screen, a midi note is sent when you change either one.*

 Besides transposing via the anchor note, each split can be transposed by edosteps via the Octave/Transpose screen.

+*Details: When the notes per octave is greater than 12, the Octave/Transpose screen has 4 rows.*
+* *The top row transposes by octaves as usual*
+* *The 2nd row transposes by major 2nds*
+* *The 3rd row transposes by edosteps*
-*Details: When the notes per octave is greater than 12, the screen adds an extra row for transposing by edosteps.
-This is the 3rd row, and transpose-lights is moved down to the 4th row.
-The 2nd row now transposes not by semitones but by major 2nds (since most edos have several different kinds of semitones).
-A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but only 2 edosteps for 16edo.*
+* *The bottom row shifts the lights sideways as usual, i.e. transposes by columns* *A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but only 2 edosteps for 16edo.*

 It's possible to stretch the octave or even create non-octave scales like Bohlen-Pierce.